View Document Text

 consultation that expense ratios and other fees may be reduced.

-Declining-Fee Breakpoint Accounts are also offered using Class F-2 mutual
+Non-breakpoint accounts are also offered using Class F-2 mutual fund shares

-fund shares through Capital Group (dba The American Funds) as an
+through Capital Group (dba The American Funds) as an altermative to

-altermative to traditional Class A shares --- that typically have both initial
+traditional Class A shares --- that typically have both initial sales charges and

-schedule for such accounts will be detailed in an Investment Advisory
+accounts will be detailed in an Investment Advisory Services Agreement and

 Fee Schedule Example